Table of Contents

-This might sound as the weirdest part in the beginning, but believe me, it is SO worth it.
-If you have any concerns about being crazy, because of chatting with yourself,you shouldn’t.
+This might sound like the weirdest part in the beginning, but believe me, it is SO worth it.
+If you have any concerns about being crazy, because of chatting with yourself, you shouldn’t.
 When we think, we question and talk to our inner minds all the time.
 It’s part of the process of producing ideas, and moving them in a certain direction.

 What should your thoughts be?
 Of course, anything goes.
 Simple comments, questions, notes, links, files, photos, emoji.
 Anything.
 If it is in your head, take it out, and put it in the Slack timeline.
 Give your head more room for thought.
 Don’t care so much about being complete, or grammatically correct, etc. Just go with the flow.

 One of the things that make Slack so useful are the powerful integrations from and to various 3rd party services.
 Once you get into the flow of dumping your thoughts, I strongly advise you to bring in a few integrations, which would help complete the picture:

 Twitter: Your tweets and RTs are part of your thought process too.
 Don’t lose them, but rather automatically collect them in your personal Slack.